mnelson4/printmyblog/readme.txt

 3. The Blog is Ready for Printing!

 == Changelog ==

+= 1.10.0 August 9 2019 =
+* Added better support for creating ePub and MOBI ebooks using dotEPUB
+* Print setup page now asks for desired format, then tailors the print page for it

 = 1.9.6 July 30 2019 =
 * Add "site" CSS class to top-level div on print page, as styles may use it for styling